jestjs/jest/website/versioned_docs/version-22.2/GettingStarted.md

 npm install --save-dev babel-jest babel-core regenerator-runtime
 ```

-> Note: If you are using a babel version 7 then you need to install `babel-jest` with the following command:
+> Note: If you are using Babel version 7 then you need to install `babel-jest`, `babel-core@^7.0.0-bridge.0` and `@babel/core` with the following command:
 >
 > ```bash
-> npm install --save-dev babel-jest 'babel-core@^7.0.0-0' @babel/core regenerator-runtime
+> npm install --save-dev babel-jest babel-core@^7.0.0-bridge.0 @babel/core regenerator-runtime
 > ```

 _Note: Explicitly installing `regenerator-runtime` is not needed if you use `npm` 3 or 4 or Yarn_